KaisarFS/scholar-/README.md

 # SCHOOLAR API

 This API provides endpoints to manage students (`mahasiswa`), courses (`matkul`), and their study plans (`rencana_studi`).
-The API allows you to perform CRU operations on these entities and manage the relationships between them.
+The API allows you to perform CRUD operations on these entities and manage the relationships between them.

 ## Prerequisites